Tanmayi-Patil/COVID-19-Dashboard/README.md

 ---

 ## 📬 Contact
-If you have suggestions or feedback, feel free to connect with me on **LinkedIn**.
+If you have suggestions or feedback, feel free to connect with me on **LinkedIn** www.linkedin.com/in/tanmayipatil19.

 ⭐ If you find this project useful, consider giving it a star!